-Understanding your archetype is the first step in engineering cohesive and positively delightful customer experiences.
+Understanding your brand archetype is the first step in engineering cohesive and positively delightful customer experiences.
 It’s important to clearly understand which customer experiences make sense for your brand personality and which ones – despite being ‘on-trend’ – you should stay clear of.

 Customer Experience is not about trends it’s about revealing and bringing your brand character to life – to build trust with your clients and customers.